-Driver Improvement and Control (DI&C) Program
+Driver Improvement and Control program

-The Driver Improvement and Control (DI&C) Program aims to make Manitoba's roads safer for all.
+The Driver Improvement and Control (DI&C) program aims to make Manitoba's roads safer for all.
 It encourages Manitobans to make safe driving behaviours a habit for a lifetime.

-The DI&C Program strives to:
+The DI&C program strives to:

 - prevent unsafe driving from becoming a habit